breatheco-de/content/src/content/how-to/javascript-fill-method.md

 array.fill(value, start, end)
 ```

- - `value`: this parameter is the value that you want to fill the array with, this value can be any type of data a `string`, a `number`, an `object`, an `array`, etc...
+ - `value`: this parameter is the value with which you want to fill the array, if this parameter is not passed the array will be filled with the value `undefined`, you can pass any type of data as a value, it can be a `string`, a `number`, an `object`, an `array`, etc...
  - `start`: this is the index at which to start filling the array (optional).
     - if this value is a negative number it starts from the `array.length` backwards.
     - if this value is greater than `array.length` none of the values in the array are changed.